kritzware/google-ads-go/README.md

 ```bash
 $ make run-debug
 ```

+## Changelog
+To see the changes between Google Ads API versions, take a look at the official [Google Ads API Release Notes](https://developers.google.com/google-ads/api/docs/release-notes).

 ### Manually Building Protos
 Building `.pb.go` files from the original `googleads` protos should only be done when updating to a new Google Ads version.